andrejsoucek/weather-tts/README.md

 ## Getting Started
 2. Clone this repo.
 2. Create config `cp config/config.example.yml config/config.yml`.
 2. Edit the config for your needs.
-You can validate it by running `npm run checkCfg`
+2. Compile `tsc`.
-2. Launch `node src/main.js` or `node .`.
+2. Launch `node build/src/main.js` or `node .`.

 ## Message template & placeholders
 You can use preddefined placeholders in the message: